World Methodist Council

 • Through the World Methodist Peace Award, honour individuals/groups who work to bring reconciliation and peace in God's work

 This is a monthly newsletter brought to you by the World Methodist Council and published on the First Friday of each month.
 Read the letters here: http://firstfridayletter.worldmethodistcouncil.org/

 The Council's Ecumenical Relationships Committee is engaged in ecumenical dialogue with the Roman Catholic Church, the Anglican Communion, the World Communion of Reformed Churches and the Lutheran World Federation.
 It is also working towards dialogues with the Orthodox Churches and with the Pentecostal Churches.

 'Achieving the Vision' Campaign

-If every member of the World Methodist Council's member churches gave 20 pence we would reach our goal of establishing a £16 million endowment to provide a permanent source of funding for our global ministries.
-However we recognise that in some countries even 20 pence per member is a lot to ask, so we are encouraging Methodists in Britain to be extra generous and give 50 pence each year, for the next five years, to help those where Methodism is strong but the national economies are weak.
+If every member of the World Methodist Council's member churches gave 50 cents (about 36 pence) we would reach our goal of establishing a $20 million (about £15 million) endowment to provide a permanent source of funding for our global ministries.
+However we recognise that in some countries even 20 pence per member is a lot to ask, so we are encouraging Methodists in Britain to be extra generous and give 50 pence each year to help those where Methodism is strong but the national economies are weak.